Commonly Asked Questions

 - If you’re writing a paper, you are welcome to come to the center during any stage of the writing process (brainstorming, prewriting, drafting, or revising).

 - Don’t expect miracles.
-The center is designed to help you long term, so plan ahead so that you can have multiple sessions before a test, paper, or major homework assignment.
+Tutoring Services is designed to help you long term, so plan ahead so that you can have multiple sessions before a test, paper, or major homework assignment.

 - Don’t wait until the last minute.
 One session isn’t going to fix everything.